Fast Track Regimes

 - Registered Collective Investment Schemes (“Registered Funds”);

-- Fast Track Licence Application for entities acting in respect of QIFs, Registered Funds or Overseas Collective Investment Schemes.
+- Fast Track Licence Application for entities acting in respect of QIFs or Registered Funds.

-Fast track licence applications are only available to parties seeking to provide management services to QIFs, Registered Funds or Overseas Collective Investment Schemes.
+Fast track licence applications are only available to parties seeking to provide management services to QIFs or Registered Funds.